opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 4)    explained to us that the \[OCBC\] Mortgage is in \[the plaintiff’s\] standard format, the terms of which have been fully explained to us.

-21     The Letter of Confirmation also stated that the defendant and Mr Kung were aware that the Third Party was also acting for the plaintiff and the Company in the OCBC Mortgage.[\[note: 14\]](#Ftn_14) The relevant parts are as follows:
+21     The Letter of Confirmation also stated that the defendant and Mr Kung were aware that the Third Party was also acting for the plaintiff and the Company in the OCBC Mortgage.[^14] The relevant parts are as follows:

 We further confirm that: -